neverendingqs/serverless-dotenv-plugin/README.md

   * The problem with setting the `path` option is that you lose environment resolution on the file names.
   * If you don't need environment resolution, the `path` option is just fine.

+* dotenvParser (string)
+  * Path to a custom dotenv parser, relative to the project root (same level as `serverless.yml`).
+  * This parser is called once for each dotenv file found.
+  * Parameters passed into the function: `{ dotenv, paths }`.
+    * `dotenv`: dotenv library provided for you or you can bring your own
+    * `paths`: all the dotenv files discovered by the plugin, ordered by precedence (see `Automatic ENV File Resolution` above for details)
+  * This function must return a single object, where each key/value pair represents the env var name and value.
+  * By default, this uses the built-in parser, which calls `dotenv` followed by `dotenv-expand`.

 * include (list)
   * All env vars found in your file will be injected into your lambda functions.
   * If you do not want all of them to be injected into your lambda functions, you can specify the ones you want with the `include` option.